fsmawi/acquia-test/docs/operational-readiness.md

 1. Be a high performing team with professional development going from a software engineer to a business service provider.
 Continuously improving the following Metrics:
 	1. Throughput (deploy frequency): code commit to code deploy as measured through the JIRA control charts and cumulative flow charts.
 	2. Stability: Mean Time to Recover - Rate of agility to respond and resolve to failures
-	3. Change Fail Rate
+	3. Error Change Rate
 2. Striving for engineer personal motivation and positive commitment.
 The transition from traditional engineering practices within Acquia to DevOps Engineers who will have to own incidents and resolutions must consider the personal impact to the engineers happiness and ability to deliver focused, predictable quality work.
 3. A vertically managable end-to-end process from engineer to product ownership.
 4. The engineering team is comfortable running and deploying the Application, within a defined 2 incidents per on-call schedule.

 ## Definitions

-- A service level indicator (SLI) is something that is measured, such as service uptime or the duration of a particular operation.
+- A service level instruments (SLI) is something that is measured, such as service uptime or the duration of a particular operation.
-- A service level objective (SLO) is the value for a service level indicator deemed sufficient to achieve business goals, such as 99% uptime or 100ms/500ms/1000ms at 50%/99%/99.9%.
+- A service level objective (SLO) is the value for a service level indicator deemed sufficient to achieve business goals, such as 99.95% (-21.6 Minutes per month) uptime or 100ms/500ms/1000ms at 50%/99%/99.9%.
 - A service level agreement (SLA) is a contractual commitment to customers regarding the ratio of time during which a service will be operating within all of its objectives and the consequences if it is not.
 - Alert/Notification is an automated message to the team during a defined event.